mattyokan/QScript/README.md

 # [ABANDONED] QScript - A groovy script system for Spigot/Bukkit

 **This has not been in development since April of 2019.
+It never made it out of Alpha as I realized that the concept was problematic.
 It is completely unsupported and is just here for anyone who is thinking of attempting something similar.**

 I wrote this over the course of a day as I was interested in seeing what advantages/disadvantages there would be to using a combination of groovy/scripts on a live server.